olenkaaaaaa/BePresent-mobile/README.md

 # BePresent: Your Ultimate Wishlist App

-**BePresent** is a web application designed to streamline gift-giving by allowing users to create, share, and manage wishlists with ease.
+**BePresent** is a application designed to streamline gift-giving by allowing users to create, share, and manage wishlists with ease.
 Whether you're planning a surprise or simply looking for the perfect present, BePresent ensures that every gift-giving moment is as delightful and stress-free as possible.

 ---